tarwn/lessthandot-hugo/blogs/content/posts/2017-07-19-multiple-nuget-methods-for-vs2017-msbuild-15-in-teamcity.md

 **Issue #4: TeamCity only supports NuGet Restore of *.sln files**

-TeamCity restricts the built-in NuGet Restore command to only run against files that end in “.sln”.
+TeamCity restricts the built-in NuGet Restore command to only run against files that end in ".sln".
 A separate flaw in this restriction was [pointed out to JetBrains in 2015][5], but has not been fixed as of TeamCity 2017.1.

 This restriction prevents me from doing a clean NuGet Restore of my solution-level packages.json from issue #3.